-The 2020 Competition is at our own EPIC rink!
+The 2021 Competition is at our own EPIC rink!
+Registration deadline is June 1.

 EPIC Productions members do not need to register separately for ensemble events.